I accidentally wrote my first

 Structural pattern matching:

-for fancy conditionals. -
+match/casefor fancy conditionals. -

 Truthiness: How Python decides if something’s

-. -
+TrueorFalse. -

 Wildcard pattern (

-): Catches any unmatched value inmatch/case
+_): Catches any unmatched value inmatch/case. -

 while loop: Loops while a condition is

-. - yield statement: Makes a function return values one at a time (for generators).
+True. - yield statement: Makes a function return values one at a time (for generators).